VirologyCharite/gb2seq/README.md

-## A library and utility scripts for working with SARS-CoV-2 sequences
+# A Python library and command-line scripts for working with SARS-CoV-2 sequences

-`sars2seq` provides three general utility scripts for examining SARS-CoV-2 genome sequences and a Python library API that you can call from your own code.
+`sars2seq` provides three general utility scripts for examining SARS-CoV-2 genome sequences and a Python library API.

-The library code knows how to extract genes at the nucleotide or amino acid level, how to identify or check for expected substitutions, how to translate between aa and nt offsets, and about all genome features.
+The library code knows how to extract genes at the nucleotide or amino acid level, how to identify or check for expected genome changes, how to translate between aa and nt offsets, and about all SARS-CoV-2 genome features.

-### Conventions
+## Conventions

-When giving locations within a genome or genome feature (e.g., the spike protein), a "site" refers to a 1-based location, as would normally be used by a regular person on the command line (an oxymoron?), whereas an "offset" refers to a 0-based location, as would be used by a Python programmer.
-So the utility scripts, run from the command line, expect the former, whereas library code called by a programmer expects the latter.
+When giving locations within a genome or a genome feature (e.g., the spike protein), a "site" refers to a 1-based location, as would normally be used by a regular person on the command line (an oxymoron?), whereas an "offset" refers to a 0-based location, as would be used by a Python programmer.
+The utility scripts, run from the command line, expect the former, whereas library code called by a programmer expects the latter.
+This terminology is used throughout the code as well.

 In code that deals with both the reference and a genome sequence, the reference is always given or returned first.

-### Alignment
+## Alignment

 `sars2seq` makes an alignment between each genome you give it and a reference sequence